-However, in shared hosting you share server resources with many other clients.
+However, in shared hosting, you share server resources with many other clients.
 This means that if your neighbor site receives a lot of traffic, this can impact the overall performance of the server, which in turn will slow down your site.

-On the other hand, using a managed WordPress hosting service gives you the most optimized server settings to run WordPress.
+How to Improve WordPress Speed, On the other hand, using a managed WordPress hosting service gives you the most optimized server settings to run WordPress.
 WordPress managed hosting companies also offer automatic backups, automatic WordPress updates, and more advanced security settings to protect your site.

 We recommend WPEngine as our managed WordPress hosting provider.
 They are also the most popular in the industry.